OpenCodeChicago/Midwest-Pumpkins/README.md

 This project is maintained by **Alex Smagin**, the Mentor and Organizer at [Open Code Chicago](https://github.com/OpenCodeChicago).

-Alex built the initial setup, design, and project configurations.
+I designed and built the initial setup and configurations for this project.
 Visit [My Portfolio](https://alexsmagin.dev) | [GitHub](https://github.com/Alexandrbig1).